 Siomara is a Housing Initiative Program Services Coordinator at Bethesda Cares.
 A UMD graduate with a Bachelors in Criminology and Criminal Justice, Siomara has been an avid advocate for different populations throughout the community.
 Siomara began community involvement while in High School through the Gandhi Brigade, a group of students using digital media to advance social justice.
 Siomara also focused on children and educational issues during early advocacy work activities.
 In addition, Siomara was an advocate for victims of domestic Violence through the House of Ruth MD throughout Montgomery and Prince George’s County, in addition to work as a Transitioning Youth Coordinator for The Arc of Prince George’s County serving people with intellectual and developmental disabilities and supporting populations in their desires for more independent life.

-Monica Chio-Martinez – CTI Specialist
+Monica Chio-Martinez – Critical Time Intervention Specialist

 Monica is a graduate with a Bachelor’s Degree in Human Relations from Trinity Washington University located in Washington, DC.
 Prior to Bethesda Cares, Monica worked as a Housing Case Manager in the DC Area for 5 years.
 She has helped clients living on the street with obtaining housing and she assisted with the COVID 19 PEP-V housing emergency program.
 Monica started her social services journey in June of 2014 working actively with families and pregnant women in the DC area as a family support worker.
 Since then, Monica has worked in several areas of Social Services ranging from Mental health, substance abuse prevention, HIV/AIDS programs, and with persons experiencing homelessness.